xNaCly/tiny-interpreter/README.md

 #### REPL

-To run the interpreter in `read eval print line` mode, simply invoke it by calling the built binary or following the steps above and running it using `cargo run`.
+To run the interpreter in `read eval print line` mode, simply invoke it by calling the built binary or following the steps above and running it using `go run .`.

 #### File mode